The 10 Fantasy Football Commandments (2019)

 Yes, it would be nice to have the top waiver spot when that critical running back injury comes.
 But, for the most part, it’s overrated, and your team is much better served when you feel free to pick up players whenever your team needs to plug holes.

 9) Thou shalt never lose a matchup intentionally

 Remember that talk about those fantasy gods looking kindly on you for playing out a season to the end?
 Well, they can also be a vengeful lot, too.
 And there is nothing they hate more than when fantasy owners lose matchups intentionally.

 Sure, there are times when it can be a sound strategy to lose a matchup.
 If it’s the opening week, your waiver wire grants priority to the worst team, and there is suddenly a fantastic option available, it’s understandable that you might bench some players to finish with the lowest point total of the week.
 Or you might look to give yourself what you perceive as a better first-round playoff matchup by losing in your final week and getting the second seed instead of the first.

 No, do not do this.
 Do not do any of this.
 Above all, you must play our beloved game with integrity and honor.
 Play every game to win (within reason, of course), and your fantasy karma will improve.

 10) Thou shalt not overreact to any single performance

 Certainly, early season performances can be indicative of a breakout.
-Chris Thompson, for example, was incredibly steady and reliable before his season-ending injury, and owners who picked him up after his early success benefited greatly.
+Phillip Lindsay, for example, was outstanding all year, and owners who picked him up after his early success benefited greatly.
 But for the most part, avoiding going crazy over one or two performances is a much wiser strategy than making a big move based on a single game.

 On the other side of the coin, you also don’t want to overreact negatively to any performance.
 The number of spite drops you’ll see in a season is remarkable.